 Richard Callahan is the 47th United States Attorney for the Eastern District of Missouri.

-Prior to being appointed United States Attorney by President Obama, he served seven years as a Circuit Court Judge in Jefferson City, Missouri, handling numerous high profile cases ranging from school takeovers, to education financing, to voter identification laws.
-In a criminal case that has been the subject of several national television shows, including 48 Hours, he freed a young man who had spent more than 15 years in prison for a murder he did not commit.
+Prior to being appointed U.S. Attorney by President Obama, he served 7 years as a Circuit Court Judge in Jefferson City, Missouri, handling numerous high profile cases ranging from school take-overs, to education financing, to voter id laws.
+In a criminal case that has been the subject of several national TV shows, including, 48 Hours, he freed a young man who had spent more than 15 years in prison for a murder that he did not commit.

-Mr. Callahan earned his law degree from Georgetown University in 1972 and was a prosecutor for 30 years before becoming a judge.
-That 30-year span included six years in the St. Louis Circuit Attorney’s Office, eight years as a special prosecutor in Jefferson City, which is the state capital, and 16 years as the elected state prosecutor in Jefferson City.
+Callahan earned his law degree from Georgetown University in 1972 and was a prosecutor for 30 years before becoming a judge.
+That thirty-year span included 6 years in the St. Louis Circuit Attorney’s Office; 8 years as a Special prosecutor in Jefferson City, Missouri, which is the state capital; and 16 years as the elected state prosecutor in the state capital.
 During his career, he tried more than 150 jury trials, including ten death penalty cases.
-Mr. Callahan served on the Board of Directors of the Missouri Prosecutors Association from 1987 to 2002, and was President in 1990.
-He also served on the Board of Directors of the National District Attorneys Association from 1994 to 2002, and was Vice-President from 1996 to 2000.
+Callahan served on the Board of Directors of the Missouri Prosecutors Association from 1987 to 2002, and was President in 1990.
+He also served on the Board of Directors of the National District Attorneys Association from 1994 to 2002 and served as Vice-President of the National District Attorneys Association from 1996 to 2000.